MaximusMutschler/Virtual-Neural-Style-Transfer-Webcam-for-Linux/readme.md

 by [artistic neural style transfer](https://github.com/pytorch/examples/tree/master/fast_neural_style) or  [cartoon style transfer](https://github.com/SystemErrorWang/White-box-Cartoonization/tree/master/train_code)  can also be used.
-Note that a strong nvidia graphics card is used to run this somoothly.
+Note that a strong nvidia graphics card is used to run this smoothly.

 *Only tested with Ubuntu 18.04 so far.
  <table style="width:100%">